Policy for Selecting Anesthesia Providers for the Delivery of Office-Based Deep Sedation/General Anesthesia

 It is important to acknowledge that not all anesthesia providers have equal training and experience delivering care during procedures performed within and around the oral cavity, especially in the pediatric or special healthcare needs patient populations or on a mobile basis.
 The following table (see PDF) summarizes the educational requirements of various anesthesia professions.

-The AAPD encourages dental practitioners, when employing anesthesia providers to administer office-based deep sedation/ general anesthesia, to verify and carefully review the credentials and experience of those providers.
+The AAPD encourages dental practitioners, when employing anesthesia providers to administer office-based DS/GA to verify and carefully review the credentials and experience of those providers.
 In addition to the credentialing process, the AAPD encourages dentists to engage a potential anesthesia provider in a candid discussion to determine expectations, practices, and protocols to minimize risk for patients.

 Sample questions to assist in this conversation appear below.
 Sample questions to ask a potential office-based anesthesia provider*